 3.3.6 Clouds

-3.3.6.1 For all cloud observations, the tables of classification, definitions and descriptions of general species and varieties of clouds as given in the International Cloud Atlas – Manual on the Observation of Clouds and other Meteors (WMO-No.  407) (Annex I to the Technical Regulations), shall be used.
+3.3.6.1 For all cloud observations, the tables of classification, definitions and descriptions of clouds as given in the International Cloud Atlas – Manual on the Observation of Clouds and other Meteors (WMO-No.  407) (Annex I to the Technical Regulations), shall be used.

-3.3.6.2 Height of cloud base should preferably be determined by measurement.
+Note: Ref to 8, 49-Vol. II

-3.3.7 Weather
+3.3.7 Present and past Weather

+Present and past weather shall be observed in accordance with the International Cloud Atlas – Manual on the Observation of Clouds and other Meteors (WMO-No. 407).

-Note: See the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 14, section 14.2
+Note: See the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 14, section 14.2 for further details.

 3.3.8 Precipitation

 3.3.8.1 The amount of precipitation shall be the sum of the amounts of liquid precipitation and the liquid equivalent of solid precipitation.
+Edit note: It should go under Definitions (the one from No. 8)

 3.3.8.2 Daily amounts of precipitation should be measured to the nearest 0.2 mm and, if feasible, to the nearest 0.1 mm.
 Daily measurements of precipitation should be made at fixed times.

-3.3.8.3 The design and exposure of a raingauge should be such as to minimize the effects of wind, evaporation and splashing, these being the most frequent sources of error.

-Note: In general, objects should not be closer to the gauge than a distance twice their height above the gauge orifice.
+3.3.8.3

+Ref to No. 8 …

 3.3.9 Sea-surface temperature

-The method used at manned sea stations for measuring sea-surface temperature shall be entered in the relevant meteorological logbook.

 3.3.10 Waves

-When separate wave systems are clearly distinguishable, each of them should be recorded.

 3.3.11 Radiation

-The comparison of radiation instruments on a regional or a global level should be performed at least once every five years.
-The calibration of radiation instruments should be checked and these should be recalibrated, if necessary, at least once a year against existing standards.

 Note: For details of calibration of radiation sensors, refer to the Guide to Meteorological Instruments and Methods of Observation, Part I, Chapter 7.